 My additional thoughts on parenting

-The most important and all encompassing principle for parenting (as with any aspect of living a life on earth) is rationality.
-Under this broad umbrella The method involves 3 principles.
+The most important and all-encompassing principle for parenting (as with any aspect of living a life on earth) is rationality.
+Under this broad umbrella, The method involves 4 principles.

 - Demonstration: This is the bulk of what parenting is – showing young ones how to live by example.

-- Trusting: We must trust children to make their own choices and to practice what they learn as they learn. having an early vote of confidence does wonders for individual sense of self-efficacy.
+- Trusting: We must trust children to make their own choices and to practice what they learn as they learn. having an early vote of confidence does wonders for an individuals sense of self-efficacy.